 Initial staging is based on the results of PSA blood tests, biopsies, and imaging tests.
 This is also called clinical staging.

-A prostate biopsy is done in your doctor's office.
+A prostate biopsy is done in your provider's office.
 The results can indicate:

-Using the results from these tests, your doctor can tell you your clinical stage.
+Using the results from these tests, your provider can tell you your clinical stage.
 At times, this is enough information to make decisions about your treatment.

-This staging helps determine what other treatment you may need might.
+This staging helps determine what other treatment you may need.
 It also helps predict what to expect after treatment ends.